whisthq/whist/container-images/README.md

 To contribute to enhancing the general container images Fractal uses, you should contribute to the base Dockerfile.20 under `/base/`, unless your changes are application-specific, in which case you should contribute to the relevant Dockerfile.20 for the application in question.
 We strive to make container images as lean as possible to optimize for concurrency and reduce the realm of security attacks possible.

-Contributions should be made via pull requests to the `dev` branch, which is then merged up to `master`.
-The `master` branch gets automatically deployed to production by building and uploading to [GHCR](https://ghcr.io) via GitHub Actions, and must not be pushed to unless thorough testing has been performed.
-Currently, at every PR to `master` or `dev`, the Dockerfiles specified in `dockerfiles-building-ubuntu20.yml` will be built on GitHub Actions and status checks will be reported.
+Contributions should be made via pull requests to the `dev` branch, which is then merged up to `prod`.
+The `prod` branch gets automatically deployed to production by building and uploading to [GHCR](https://ghcr.io) via GitHub Actions, and must not be pushed to unless thorough testing has been performed.
+Currently, at every PR to `prod` or `dev`, the Dockerfiles specified in `dockerfiles-building-ubuntu20.yml` will be built on GitHub Actions and status checks will be reported.
 These tests need to be pass before merging is approved.

 ### Getting Started